 “Would you like a slice of apple?”
 Angela asked.

 How many ate of Angela’s apple?
 Five?
 Perhaps six?
 I think it was more than seven.
-I do not recall this detail but I do remember well Angela’s gentle act of generosity and the pleasure she had in sharing the apple with us.
+I do not recall, but I do remember well Angela’s gentle act of generosity and the pleasure she had in sharing the apple with us.

 My friend’s example taught me that how we express Christ’s love in everyday living speaks more powerfully than any noble performance.
-Some try to hide an act that’s not good; Angela tried to hide her good works so Jesus could be seen through her instead.
-1 Timothy 5:25b KJV reads,
+Some try to hide an act that’s not good; Angela tried to hide her good works so Jesus could be seen through her.
+Even though she tried to go unnoticed, her humility, gentleness, and generosity caused her to stand out like a sparkling gem.

-“The good works of some are manifested beforehand.”
+The good works of some are manifested beforehand.~1 Timothy 5:25b KJV

 Through Angela’s example, I learned that sharing the Lord’s love is not complicated.
-Rather, it starts by spending time in His presence, and then from this vital connection, it continues through the everyday expressions of ordinary living.
-Angela had the innate ability to make Jesus’ love real, through simple acts, like slicing apples.
+It starts with spending time in God’s presence, and from this vital connection, we express His love as we live our lives.

 Father God, help me to daily serve Your people through acts of genuine love.

-This devotion is a true story.
-It memorializes a remarkable lady named Angela Marcos, wife of Pastor Victor Marcos.
+This devotion memorializes a remarkable lady named Angela Marcos, wife of Pastor Victor Marcos.
 It is my prayer that Angela will always be remembered for her kindness and her devotion to her family and to her beloved Jesus Christ.
 Angela’s Apple (La Manza de Angelita) has been translated by Pastor Victor Marcos, and shared in Virginia Beach, VA and Lima, Peru.

 Published: October 25, 2019: Christian Broadcasting Network: Beth Patch, Senior Producer